oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-bff.md

+---
+author: Albert Starreveld
+title: What is a Back-end For Front-end?
+tags: ["BFF"]
+---
 # What is a Back-end For Front-end?

 The BFF pattern originates from SoundCloud.
 They had an app that drained phone batteries.
 The cause: their microservices.
 The app had to invoke requests to so many different APIs that the number of open HTTP-connections ended up draining batteries.